voicegain/platform/ANNOUNCE.md

 This release fixes the following issue:
 * #rcj-463: call duration reported from offline transcription to billing is 1/1000th of what it should be

-### Minor release 1.50.0 is scheduled for 2/14/2022 between 4:00pm and 10pm CST

-This release addresses the following issues and enhancements:
-* #rcj-461: the body of a callback request with callback.format=text is empty
-* #rcj-460: better handling of billing system rate-limiting errors
-* #rcj-459: new audio selector for call center calls to be processed offline

 ### Support for ACH Payments